UK Secondary · KS3 Maths · Year 7, 8, 9

 Print My Lesson

 Fresh question sets tailored to your exact class and topic.
-Great for starters, intervention, and re-teaching when textbook questions have been exhausted.
+Useful for starters, intervention, and re-teaching when textbook questions have been worn out.

 Use them

-Excellent video explanations and worksheet libraries.
-Best paired with classroom teaching.
-Resources are generic to the skill, not tailored to your class or lesson.
+Excellent for student self-study and revision.
+Best paired with classroom teaching — resources tend to be generic to the skill, not tailored to your specific lesson and class.

 Use us